 Click Here for tab for Sweet Caroline by Neil Diamond

-One of the all-time great songwriters known for producing a slew of successful No. 1 singles.
-And has even been inducted into the Songwriters Hall of Fame.
-Sweet Caroline in particular being one of his biggest and most memorable efforts going platinum in the US and charting in the top 10 on the US Billboard Hot 100.
+Diamond is one of the all-time great songwriters known for producing a slew of successful No. 1 singles.
+He has even been inducted into the Songwriters Hall of Fame.
+Sweet Caroline in particular was one of his biggest and most memorable efforts, going platinum in the US and charting in the top 10 on the US Billboard Hot 100.

-While the song does have an easy chord progression, there is also a lead guitar motif playing over the top.
+While the song does have an easy chord progression, there is also a lead-guitar motif playing over the top.
 You can find renditions that incorporate this lead part together with the chords, but it is a little more technically demanding to play.
-But the chord only version works just as well!
+The chord-only version works just as well!

 Bohemian Rhapsody by Queen

 Click Here for tab for Bohemian Rhapsody by Queen

 There is no shortage of Queen songs that work great in a campfire setting.
 The nature of their iconic and memorable choruses compel the audience to join in, making them extremely effective.
 This is particularly true of Bohemian Rhapsody, with parts of the song purposely trading off between the singer and audience, making it an exquisite song to add to your repertoire.